Offering Advice & Services to Traders | Investors | Funds

 More Reasons to Hire Us When you engage us for hedge fund you get a unique combination of securities, tax, and international experience, focused on the trader niche.
 We have established a leadership position with traders.
 We are one destination for all your very special hedge fund and trader tax needs.
 We think we have the best set of offering documents based on the current and ever changing federal, state and offshore securities, commodities, and tax laws.
 We aim and deliver quick turnaround times, because we understand that our customers want to begin their money management business as soon as possible.
 We conceive, structure, and deploy the best tax saving strategies into your hedge fund vehicle (for the benefit of the manager and their investors) and your management company.
 Investors value tax-savings strategies and we utilize all our special knowledge and ideas in this area.
 Our customers value our one-stop relationship.
 We will help you start your business and continue to assist you.
 Our tax services division handles accounting, software, and tax compliance, including all tax matters (tax planning and tax returns).
 Only one thing counts with us and that's our customer relationships!

-CapitalManagementServicesGroup.com is recognized by discriminating fund managers and traders as being the foremost tax and legal authority in the business.
-Attorney Hannah Terhune's education and experience are unsurpassed in the area of hedge funds creation and management platforms, and the complex body of tax laws related thereto.
-Ms. Terhune's exensive knowledge and experience have made her an indispensable resource for serious fund management and trading professionals.
+CapitalManagementServicesGroup.com is recognized by discriminating fund managers and businessmen as being the foremost tax and legal authority in the business.
+Attorney Hannah Terhune's education and experience are unsurpassed in the area of hedge funds creation and management platforms, and the complex body of related tax laws.
+Ms. Terhune's extensive knowledge and experience have made her an indispensable resource for serious hedge fund and business professionals.
 Ms. Terhune's articles on the subjects have appeared in over 100 publications worldwide.
 Chances are, if you have read about the above matters, Ms. Terhune has written about them.
-Give us the opportunity to use that knowledge and experience for you.
-CMSG provides the best services and support needed for hedge fund projects and associated activities in one convenient place, saving you time and energy.
-No need to coordinate work between different firms; we handle the entire process from start to finish.
-We offer hedge fund and money management accounting, tax services, tax preparation, consulting, entity and retirement plan formation services.
-Our professionals provide the highest quality services at competitive rates.
-But don't take our word for it, give us a call and let us prove what we can do for you.
-Read our Customer Testimonials and learn more About Us.

-Personal Consultations and Fees You get answers to your specific questions by speaking directly to Hannah Terhune, an experienced hedge fund attorney.
+You get answers to your specific questions by speaking directly to Hannah Terhune, an experienced hedge fund and international tax attorney.
 Ms. Terhune's hard-earned knowledge and experience can be put to work to save you unnecessary steps and costly wasted effort.
 The consult is an invaluable opportunity to speak to Hannah one-on-one, and learn how to achieve more in less time.
 As a result, you can anticipate that the return on your investment will far outweigh the costs associated with our unsurpassed services.
-Of course, fees are a necessary part of the consultation.
 Ms. Terhune's credentials reflect an invaluable resource that combines a well-informed professional practitioner with sound ethical judgment that cannot be over-estimated.
 The expertise required to recommend best solutions and provide sound advice should never be taken lightly.
 We are confident that when you are finished with your consultation, you will be impressed and more informed about your business plans than ever before.
 Call (307) 213-4732 or Click Here to Request Services.
+Our Commitment Henry David Thoreau wrote: "Do not hire a man who works for money, but him who does it for love of it."
+We are committed to your business plans and bringing you the best possible options.
+We are an established and internationally recognized business that serves and educates our clients throughout the industry.
+We do this by striving for the best results.
+Above all, we are a law firm.
+A lawyer is a philosopher and role model.
+The ability to improve our clients' lives is a privilege that we do not take lightly.
+There is tremendous power in being able to effect a positive change in our clients' lives.
+Our aim is to welcome our clients and to provide a comfortable, warm environment for all.
+Thanks for visiting our website.
+We hope to have the opportunity to serve you.